-Shooting case referred to police watchdog
+Promise over shooting case investigation

-Tony Alliss shooting case to be referred to IPOC
+Tony Alliss shooting could to be referred to IOPC

-The death of a man who was fatally shot in woodland near Stroud is to be referred to the police watchdog.
+The death of a man who was killed in woodland near Stroud could be referred to the police watchdog, following a promise from a chief constable.

-Tony Alliss died of gunshot wounds in 1990 following a long-running boundary dispute.
+Tony Alliss died of gunshot wounds in 1990 following a boundary dispute.

 His neighbours - father and son Terence and Graig Maule - were cleared of his murder by a judge in 1991.

-Gloucestershire Police's chief constable has now promised Mr Alliss's brother he will refer the case to the Independent Office for Police Conduct.
+Gloucestershire Police's Rod Hansen told Mr Alliss's brother he will ask for the case to be referred to the Independent Office for Police Conduct.

 His family claim there were flaws in the original investigation and have been calling for the case to be reviewed for several years.